 Gregory’s flagship men’s Baltoro and women’s Deva packs are long-time favorites for those carrying serious weight.
 We took the 75-liter version on the demanding Huemul Circuit in Patagonia and were pleased with its stable feel and premium construction.
 At nearly 5 pounds, it’s overbuilt for those who want to travel fast and light, but if you value the extra cushioning and support, it’s one of the best packs on the market.
-Below we break down the Baltoro’s carrying comfort, weight, organization, durability, fit, and more.
-To see how the Baltoro 75 stacks up, see our article on the best backpacking packs.
+Below we outline our experiences with the Baltoro 75.
+To see how it stacks up to the competition, see our article on the best backpacking packs.